Fuadseid/Machine-Learning/README.md

 11. Acknowledgements

 ## Project Overview
 This project uses the Pima Indians Diabetes Dataset to build a machine learning model that predicts whether a patient has diabetes based on diagnostic factors.
-The dataset includes information like glucose levels, BMI, age, etc., and the model is trained using Logistic Regression, Random Forest, and SVM classifiers.
+The dataset includes information like glucose levels, BMI, age, etc., and the model is trained using **K-Nearest Neighbors (KNN)**, a popular supervised learning algorithm.
 The goal is to predict the Outcome variable, where 0 means no diabetes, and 1 means the patient has diabetes.

 ## Getting Started
 Follow these steps to get the project up and running on your local machine.